Traditional African Religions

 Santeria is a traditional African religion that combines Yoruba spirit worship with Catholicism, fostering a unique mix of beliefs and practices that have been disseminated throughout the Americas.

-Santería practitioners, known as santeros or santeras, seek the guidance and protection of spirits called orishas, who serve as intermediaries between humans and the divine.
+Santería practitioners, known as santeros or santeras, seek the guidance and protection of spirits called orishas, who serve as intermediaries between human beings and the divine.

 pixsanteraSantera